cosmos72/gomacro/README.md

 * type inference on generic arguments #[...] is not yet implemented, thus generic arguments #[...] must be explicit.
 * generic methods are not yet implemented.
-* Contracts can be declared, but are not used.
+* types are not checked to actually satisfy contracts.

 ## Debugger